Mark Canha Player Props: Brewers vs. Pirates

 Mark Canha At The Plate

-- He has hit a long ball in six games this year (6.9%), leaving the park in 1.9% of his chances at the plate.
+- Looking at the 88 games he has played this year, he's went deep in six of them (6.8%), and in 1.9% of his trips to the dish.

-- In 19 games this season (21.8%), Canha has picked up an RBI, and in seven of those games (8.0%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Canha has picked up an RBI in 21.6% of his games this year, with two or more RBI in 8.0% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.